Is Sudafed addictive? While Sudafed itself is not inherently addictive when used as directed, misuse can lead to addiction-like behaviors.

 Get Treatment for Sudafed Addiction at Renaissance Recovery

-If you have become addicted to prescription drugs like Sudafed, begin your sobriety journey at Renaissance Recovery in Huntington Beach, CA.
+If you have become addicted to prescription drugs like Sudafed, begin your sobriety journey at Renaissance Recovery near Huntington Beach, CA.

 We specialize in treating all types of prescription drug addiction in an outpatient setting.
 As well as traditional outpatient programs, we also offer IOPs (intensive outpatient programs)